steniols/amp-server/readme.md

-# AMP server for local development on linux
+# AMP server for local development in linux

 A local web server with PHP, Apache, Mysql and PHPMyadmin using Docker Compose